davigmacode/flutter_smart_select/README.md

 );
 ```

-or it can be created from any list using helper provided by this package, like the example below
+`options` also can be created from any list using helper provided by this package, like the example below

 ```
 List<Map<String, String>> days = [